 What is MYSTICISM?

+While we do know what is esotericism, it’s often mistaken for mysticism.
 One of the most distinguished scholars of esotericism in the 20th Century, Sir Manly P. Hall, wrote about Mysticism in his work The Mystical Christ:

 Manly P. Hall says that Mysticism removes institutions’ hierarchy in established religion and makes the religious experience personal.

-Mysticism indicates that a true spiritual walk needs not be based on formalities but based on a person’s passion for connecting with the Divine source.
+Mysticism indicates that a true spiritual walk needs not to be based on formalities but based on a person’s passion for connecting with the Divine source.
 Through that, he discovers a life of conscience can blossom; rather than the opposite.

 What is MAGIC?

+Another thing that is confused when asked “what is esotericism“? – people assume that esotericism is magic.
 When someone hears the word “magic,” his mind is likely to urge images of Merlin, the magician shooting fireballs from his hands.